 Siri can be a terrific helper on all of your Apple devices.
 We recently showed you tips for using Siri on Apple TV, so here we want to better your Apple Watch experience with tips for Siri there.

-You can do things like set a timer, create a reminder, search the web, identify a song, look for apps, and much, much more.
+You can do things like set a timer, create a reminder, search the web, identify a song, look for apps, and much more.

-Using Siri on Apple Watch
+Siri Screen on Apple Watch Garden

 Make sure Siri is enabled